swissup/swissup.github.io/m1/extensions/firecheckout/configuration/firecheckout.md

                     | Horizontal (Label aside of the field) | One field per row.
 Label is aligned aside of the field.
                     | Wide (One field per line) | Label above the field
-Hide field labels   | Yes/No | Use animated placeholders instead of labels
+Hide field labels   | Yes/No | Use animated placeholders instead of labels Use JS calendar for Date of Birth field (Third-party fields may be affected too) | Yes/No | Enable or Disable js calendar popup for DOB field

 ### Additional content